É isso que o tempo frio faz ao seu coração

 Neste artigo:

-The prospect of snow days may be exciting, but winter can also bring a range of dangers from icy roads to frostbite.
+The prospect of snow days may be exciting, but winter can also bring a range of dangers from icy roads to congelamento.
 However, not many people know that freezing weather can also affect your heart.
 When the temperature drops, the risk of a ataque cardíaco ou derrame increases.

 Older people, and those with existing heart or respiratory problems, are especially vulnerable to the physiological effects of the cold.
 Being aware can help you stay safe during a severe weather alert.